-Through the ocean of time, especially in times of crisis, the Upanishadic teaching of Self-knowledge – ATMA VIDYA (आत्मा विद्या) – has answered all our questions.
+Through the ocean of time, since man first questioned himself, especially in times of deep crisis, Self-knowledge, ATMA VIDYA (आत्मा विद्या) has always answered all our questions.

-Thinking by keeping it secret the knowledge would be preserved, after Shankara, priests hid the teaching keeping it so secret it even became a secret to themselves.
-Lost in religious taboo and orthodoxy and it got lost in religious obscurity, if not for its modern revival in the 21st century and translation into English, the teaching of ATMA VIDYA (आत्मा विद्या) and its methodology could have been lost forever.
+Thinking by keeping it secret the knowledge would survive, after Shankara, priests kept the teaching so secret and well hidden, it became a secret even to themselves.
+Getting lost in religious taboo and orthodoxy, had Indian modernists not revived the teaching of ATMA VIDYA (आत्मा विद्या) and recovered it’s methodology, the knowledge could have been lost to humanity for good.